 How is Wisconsin state government promoting or undermining the well-being of women and girls?
-To find out, the Wisconsin Alliance for Women’s Health (WAWH) is taking an in-depth look at the governor’s proposed budget for Fiscal Year 2015-2017 through the lens of gender.
+To find out, the Wisconsin Alliance for Women’s Health (WAWH) takes an in-depth look at the governor’s proposed budget for the fiscal year through the lens of gender.
 WAWH believes the state budget is a moral document that reflects the state’s commitment to its more vulnerable citizens.
 This analysis primarily focuses on three critical policy areas: economic security, safety, and health.
 The report also includes other policy issues that affect women and girls.
-Last budget session, WAWH produced an initial analysis of Governor Walker’s proposed budget along with a second impact report based on the final budget passed by the State Legislature.
-We plan to create two plans again for the 2015 budget session, so long as time allows.
+Previously, WAWH produced an initial analysis of Governor Walker’s 2015 proposed budget along with a second impact report based on the final budget passed by the State Legislature.
 At a minimum, we will create a similar final product to demonstrate the importance of funding programs that help support the health, safety and well-being of Wisconsin women and girls.

 Wisconsin Budget Process Basics